alexjohnson505/flock-navigation/README.md

 Special Thanks:
 -------------

-Inspiration and code from ss5_7_flock, and in class example program, implementing Craig Reynold's classic  autonomous steering behaviors, see http://www.red3d.com/cwr Original code from 'THE NATURE OF CODE' by Daniel Shiffman, more details: http://natureofcode.com
+Inspiration and code from ss5_7_flock, and in class example program, implementing Craig Reynold's classic [autonomous steering behaviors](http://www.red3d.com/cwr).
+Original code from '[THE NATURE OF CODE](http://natureofcode.com)' by Daniel Shiffman